yeojunh/TypingApplication/README.md

 ## Phase 4: Task 2
 - Test and design a class in your model package that is robust.
 You must have at least one method that throws a checked exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected.

+The robust class
-The robust class: TypingPractice in model package
+- **TypingPractice** class in model package

 The methods with a robust design:
+- **finishedTyping()**
-- finishedTyping(): alerts the caller that the program has not registered the start of the typing, and therefore has not started the timer for typing speed calculation.
-By throwing IllegalFinishException, we can ensure that the elapsed time calculates properly.
+  - Throws IllegalFinishException if the program's isTyping field is false, and therefore has not started the timer for typing speed calculation.
+  - By throwing IllegalFinishException, we can ensure that the elapsed time calculates properly.
+  - We catch this exception in TypingScreen's keyListenerSetup method and print an error message.
+- **setupWordsAndArrayLists(String userTyped)**
-- setupWordsAndArrayLists(String userTyped): alerts the caller that the user input is empty.
-We cannot split the user input (String) into an arraylist of words if there are no words in the String.
+  - Throws EmptyStringException if the user input is empty.
+  - We cannot split the user input (String) into an arraylist of words if there are no words in the String.
+  - We catch this exception in determineNumWordsTypedIncorrectly and utilize this indication to set the number of words typed incorrectly = the length of the phrase the user is prompted to type (everything is incorrect).
+- **choosePhraseToType(String focus)**
+  - Throws IllegalFocusException if the focus that the caller entered is invalid (must be one of "regular", "short", "punctuation" , "number".
-- choosePhraseToType(String focus): alerts the caller that the focus that the caller has input is invalid.
-We catch this exception in load___Typing() (where ___ is Regular/Short/Punctuation/Number), and send an error that the focus is invalid.
+  - We catch this exception in load___Typing() (where ___ is Regular/Short/Punctuation/Number), and send an error message that the focus is invalid.